IP-VFC ST 2110 Network Video Configuration

 - It must match one of the IP-VFC card’s supported framerates.

-- Set EDID emulation to either:
+- Set EDID Emulation to either:

 - If Connected, or